x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/add-ins-for-outlook/manage-user-access-to-add-ins.md

 ### How do you know this worked?

-To verify that you've successfully limited add-in availability to specific users, run the following command in Exchange PowerShell and verify the value of the **ProvidedTo** and **UserList** properties:
+To verify that you've successfully limited add-in availability to specific users, run the following command in Exchange Online PowerShell and verify the value of the **ProvidedTo** and **UserList** properties:

 ```
 Get-App -OrganizationApp | Format-List DisplayName,AppId,Enabled,DefaultStateForUser,ProvidedTo,UserList